What is United Way of Greater Stark County?

 United Way of Greater Stark County does not fund Planned Parenthood.
 As such, any dollars contributed to the annual campaign, unless donor directed, are not allocated to Planned Parenthood.
 Donors who choose to designate their gift to Planned Parenthood do so by writing Planned Parenthood on their pledge card.
 United Way of Greater Stark County’s Donor Designation Policy allows donors to decide where they want to direct their gift as long as it is to a health and human services agency with 501(c)3 status in good standing.

 How does United Way keep overhead costs so low?

 Thanks to the dedication and commitment of many community volunteers, United Way of Greater Stark County is able to maintain a low overhead.
-In 2015, United Way’s overhead costs for fundraising and administration expense was 13.41% (down from 15.13% in 2014).
-That means nearly 87 cents of every dollar goes to help people through programs and services.
+In 2016, United Way’s overhead costs for fundraising and administration expense was $14.92%.
+That means nearly 86 cents of every dollar goes to help people through programs and services.
 And, by working efficiently, United Way's community resource development helps reduce Funded Partners' fundraising expenses.
 Our local United Way volunteer and staff leadership is committed to maximizing donor dollars for services and minimizing internal expenses.
-Source: Audited Financial Statements & Forms 990 for fiscal year ending 3/31/15
+Source: Audited Financial Statements & Forms 990 for fiscal year ending 3/31/17

-Why do United Way community partners conduct their own fundraising campaigns, too?
+Why do United Way of Greater Stark community partners conduct their own fundraising campaigns, too?